Zylan-cell/manga-translator-api/README.md

 Tested on: Python 3.11.0 (Windows)

-Important
-- All models are loaded from the local `weights/` folder (no global HF caches in the user profile).
-- Backend is pure Python (no Android).
-- Input images can be base64 with or without a `data:` prefix.
-Responses return raw base64 (no prefix).

-Contents
-- Requirements
-- Install & Run (uv recommended)
-- Weights layout
-- Configuration
-- Endpoints
-- Troubleshooting

 ## Requirements
 - Windows, Python 3.11.x (recommended)
 - NVIDIA GPU for acceleration (optional).
 CPU works but is slower.